polettix/Data-Tubes/index.md

      >
 );

-# define a tube made of a sequence of tubes, each of the relevant
+# define a sequence of tubes, they're just a bunch of sub references
-# type and doing its specific job.
 my $sequence = sequence(
    tubes => [
       iterate_files(files => [\"n=Flavio|q=how are you\nn=X|q=Y"]),